geraintpalmer/SAS-R/LabSheets/Week_03.md

-# Week 3 -  Data Structurs and Recurrence
+# Week 3 -  Data Structurs and Recursion

 This lab sheet will introduce various data structures and also an important concept called 'recurrence'.
 After this session you will know how to: